-Heating and Cooling: Centralized heating is controlled by energy efficient sensors that respond appropriately to outside temperature.
+Heating and Cooling: All residence halls are air-conditioned.
+Energy efficient sensors that respond appropriately to outside temperature control centralized heating.
 Buildings with centralized cooling systems are controlled in the same fashion.

-Housing and Dining Services Agreement: In order to operate the residence hall and dining services at the lowest possible rate for the students, the University of Mary Washington must provide these services on an Agreement basis for the full academic year (or for the spring semester only for students entering for that term).
+Housing and Dining Services Agreement: To operate the residence hall and dining services at the lowest possible rate for the students, the University of Mary Washington must provide these services on an Agreement basis for the full academic year (or for the spring semester only for students entering for that term).

 The University of Mary Washington uses an electronic application process that allows students to execute their housing agreement online.
-Five days after the official Housing and Dining Services Agreement is submitted electronically to the University of Mary Washington, it becomes a binding

-Agreement between the student and the University.
+Forty-eight hours after the official Housing and Dining Services Agreement is submitted electronically to the University of Mary Washington, it becomes a binding Agreement between the student and the University.
 Students who submit the Agreement will not be permitted to cancel the Agreement unless they meet the termination terms of the Agreement.

 Keys: Upon checking-in, each student is given a key to his/her residence.
 If a key becomes lost or is not returned by the designated check-out time, locks will be changed at the student's expense.
-If replacement of a key or lock is necessary, it should be immediately reported to the University Police at Brent House or by calling 540/654-1025.
-The cost for replacement keys or locks will be assessed to the student's account.
+If replacement of a key or lock is necessary, it should be immediately reported to the University Police at Brent House or by calling 540/654-1025 and to your Resident Assistant.
+The cost for replacement keys or locks (\$125.00 per key/lock) will be assessed to the student's account.
 Students are prohibited from placing their own locks on individual doors.
-Lost room keys must be reported to the University Police located in Brent House as well as to your resident assistant.
-You will be charged \$125.00 for the replacement key and lock change.
+Duplication of any university key is strictly prohibited.
+Students may not share their key with someone not assigned to the residence hall room.

 Lounges: Lounges are provided for the use of all residents of a building.
 Residing and/or sleeping in a lounge is prohibited.
 Organizations may not reserve floor study lounges.
-The main lounge or parlor within a building, seminar rooms in the Randolph/Mason Link, and the Eagle Landing Rotunda and conference room may be reserved for use by contacting the Office of Residence Life.
+The main lounge or parlor within a building, seminar rooms in the Randolph/Mason Link, and the Eagle Landing Rotunda and conference room may be reserved for use by contacting the Office of Residence Life and Housing.

 Microwave ovens: Microwaves are permitted only in the kitchen areas of residence halls, UMW Apartments, and Eagle Landing.
-Because of electrical wiring and to ensure fire safety, microwaves are prohibited in student rooms and in non-kitchen areas.
+Because of electrical wiring and to ensure fire safety, microwaves are prohibited in student rooms and non-kitchen areas.

 Noise: Residents are responsible for ensuring that their behavior does not violate another's right to sleep or study.
 Excessive noise in and around residence-hall areas is prohibited.
 Quiet hours are generally 10 p.m. to 8 a.m., nightly.
 Sounds are not to be heard outside rooms during these hours.
 Each floor or hall may vote to extend these hours.
 At all times, "courtesy hours" are in effect and residents should comply with requests from other residents and/or staff members to lower their volume.
-Quiet hours may be extended by hall staff before and during examination periods and/or as necessary.
+Hall staff may extend quiet hours before and during examination periods and/or as necessary.

 Items producing sound should be kept on low volume at all times.
 Stereo speakers may not be placed on window sills and/or directed outside.
 Because of safety and noise regulations, sports are not permitted to be played in residence halls.
-Musical instruments are not to be played in residence halls unless the player uses headphones.
+Musical instruments are not to be played in residence halls unless headphones are used.

-Personal property insurance: Students are responsible for the care and safety of their own personal property.
+Personal property insurance: Students are responsible for the care and safety of their personal property.
 UMW cannot be held liable for loss or damage to personal property.
 Students are strongly urged to confirm whether their personal property is covered under their parents' homeowners insurance and make arrangements for additional renter's insurance coverage if necessary.